Give John Bolton a Chance

 If you squint at Trump’s new national security advisor, you might see some silver linings.

-What is the most optimistic take one can offer on President Trump’s decision to replace H.R.
-McMaster with former George W. Bush State Department official, John Bolton?
+What is the most optimistic take one can offer on President Donald Trump’s decision to replace H.R.
+McMaster with John Bolton, a former official in George W. Bush’s State Department?

 That is the task I assigned to myself, and it is a daunting one.
 The prevailing reaction I have seen has been sharply negative, both in the private messages I have been receiving and the public commentary dominating the media coverage.